molarmanful/lin/docs/commands.md

 Command | Description
 --- | ---
+<code>:</code> | set a key-value pair in an object, where index 0 is the key and index 1 is the value
+<code>g:</code> | get value for key given by index 0 within object at index 1
 <code>keys</code> | get keys of object/list at index 0
 <code>vals</code> | get values of object/list at index 0
 <code>del</code> | remove key at index 0 from object at index 1